Luciano Zauri: Lazio

 In 2003, following Atalanta's relegation, Zauri, along with teammate Ousmane Dabo, was sold to Lazio, Lazio paid €5.65 million to acquire Zauri.
 With Lazio, Zauri won the 2003–04 edition of the Coppa Italia.

 He became a regular at Lazio and evolved into a leader on the pitch.
 In January 2007, following the sale of World Cup winner and captain Massimo Oddo to Milan, Zauri was chosen as the new captain.

 Zauri played a pivotal role in helping the club reach the 2007–08 UEFA Champions League and scored his first goal in the competition in the 1–1 draw to Olympiacos.
-His contract with Lazio expired in the summer of 2007, and then he was offered a new five-year contract and eventually re-signed with the club.
+His contract with Lazio expired in the summer of 2007, and he was subsequently offered a new five-year contract, which he eventually re-signed with the club.

 In the summer of 2008, he was loaned to Fiorentina with the option to buy out the player.
 He played all 10 European matches for Viola.

 Sampdoria

 On 10 July 2009, Zauri moved to U.C.
 Sampdoria on a loan deal with the option to buy out the player.
 He played in the right-back position ahead of Marius Stankevičius but sometimes moved to left-back, such as in a 2–0 loss to Fiorentina in September, ahead of Reto Ziegler as left-back and Stankevičius as starting right-back.

-Zauri returned to Lazio on 1 July 2010 and played a few friendlies for the club, as full-back Aleksandar Kolarov was sold.
-Sampdora loaned him in again on 19 August.
+Zauri returned to Lazio on 1 July 2010 and played a few friendlies for the club as full-back Aleksandar Kolarov was sold.
+Sampdoria loaned him in again on 19 August.
 As a consequence Stankevičius was loaned to Valencia from Genoa.

 Pescara

 During the 2013 winter transfer window, Zauri joined Pescara.
 At the end of the 2013–14 season, he retired from professional football.
-In total he 432 appearances throughout his career, including 301 in Serie A, scoring seven goals.
+In total, he made 432 appearances throughout his career, including 301 in Serie A, scoring seven goals.